Haworth PD: Fake Medical Marijuana Labels Don’t Hide Saddle Brook Driver’s Quarter-Pound Of Pot

 Soltes eventually stopped the 2019 Audi A4 on Sylvan Place West, Fox said.

-A strong odor of marijuana hit Soltes, who found several packages in a vacuum-sealed container and scattered loosely, he said.
+A strong odor of marijuana hit Soltes, who found several Louis Vuitton-styled packages in a vacuum-sealed container and scattered loosely, he said.

 Dominguez was arrested and charged with possession of the pot with the intent of selling it.